klarna/day.zip/README.md

 ### Config

 To customize your day.zip, simply update the `config.env` file.
+You can also update the random quotes by changing the `quotes.txt` file.

 ### Usage